alexanderluiscampino/yelpify/README.md

 ![Data Model](./yelpify_dag.png)

+The very final Task is to perform some very basic data quality checks.
+Here we kept it simple since our only mission was to move the data from S3 to a data warehouse format, so we only count the number of records inserted into the table and make sure the are `>0`.
+In the furture, as downstream users utilize this data warehouse more elaborate checks can be put in place to respond to their needs.

+Quality checks are run for the following list of tables `['business_fact', 'city_fact', 'review_fact', 'tip_fact', 'users_fact', 'stock_fact', 'review_dim']`.

+A single message is outputted to the logs, `INFO - business_fact has passed data quality check with 1002 records`.
+This message can be broadcasted elsewhere downstream for better communication.
+Using the [Slack Airflow](https://airflow.apache.org/docs/stable/_modules/airflow/operators/slack_operator.html) operator is a great way of giving real time feedback to end users of data freshness, availibility or alert the data engineer for any pipeline errors.
+Such can easily be implemented in this pipeline for a feature enhancement.

 ### Backfill
 One of the most acclaimed concepts of *Airflow* is the backfill.
 This allows for a pipeline that was engineered today, run on data that was generated in the past.
 Let's imagine that our app generates a certain amount of data everyday, which needs to be processed and put in our *Redshift* cluster.
 The pipeline should not run on the full dataset everytime it runs, for performance reasons and also redundancy.
 If all these datasets, which can be split by day, have the same format, our pipeline can run on them on day-per-day basis.
 This allows for short runs our data pipeline is manageable and digestible pieces of the data.
 In turn, we can run a pipeline created today and add in the start date parameter to be sometime in the past ( e.g. 3 years ago) alongside the frequency our pipeline should be run(e.g. daily).
 Airflow will than create runs for all the dates from the start data until today.
 Within the DAG itself the code will have access to the timestamp parameter and can then use it to select the correct dataset from S3